Perturbative Analysis of Quasi-periodic Patterning of Transmon Quantum Computers: Enhancement of Many-Body Localization: Metallic-Aubry-Andr e Model

-This Hamiltonian is the usual tight binding model that is used in Anderson-localization studies \cite{AndersonLocalizationOriginal,AndersonLocalizationReview}.
+We have also used a rotating wave approximation.
 Note that the ladder operators are bosonic --- we are not restricted to the single-excitation manifold of the Fock space.
-Strictly speaking, the new coupling strength $J$ would be bond-dependent and proportional to $\lambda\sqrt{\omega_i\omega_j}/E_{\text{C}}$ with $\omega_i = \sqrt{8E_{\text{J}_i}E_{\text{C}}}$.
+Strictly speaking, the new coupling strength $J$ would be bond-dependent and proportional to $\lambda\sqrt{\omega_i\omega_j}/E_{\text{C}}$ with $\omega_i = \sqrt{8E_{\text{J}_i}E_{\text{C}}} - E_{\text{C}}$.
 Here we have omitted this bond dependence in order to simplify the calculations.
-We find that this does not substantially alter our results.
+We find that including this dependence does not substantially alter our results.

-In order to design a frequency pattern for our transmon arrays, which should serve as a localizing disorder potential, the essential feature is to make it non repeating in order to avoid resonances.
+In order to design a frequency pattern $\omega_i$ for our transmon arrays, which should serve in place of a localizing disorder potential, the essential feature is to make it non repeating in order to avoid resonances.
 A secondary objective is to avoid having near-resonant sites in physical proximity for some specific lattice geometry.
 Our reasons for this will become clear later.
-Here we focus on a quasi-1D square lattice with dimensions $2\times L$ as the one depicted in Fig.~\ref{Fig:DisorderPotential1}.
+Here we focus on a quasi-1D square lattice with dimensions $2\times L$, such as the one depicted in Fig.~\ref{Fig:DisorderPotential1}.
 Such a lattice geometry is already in use for actual quantum computing devices \cite{2xNLattice} and may also become even more relevant for future designs.
 Using integer-valued real space coordinates $(x_i,y_i)$ for site $i$, where $y$ is the short axis and $x$ the long axis of length $L>2$, we introduce the ``disorder" potential

-Here $\langle\omega\rangle$ is the central value around which the transmon frequencies fluctuate with a disorder strength that is determined by the sine function amplitude $\Delta$.
+Here $\langle\omega\rangle$ is the central value around which the transmon frequencies vary with a strength that is determined by the sine function amplitude $\Delta$.
+More precisely the parameter definitions have been chosen such that in the thermodynamic limit ($N\rightarrow\infty$) we will have